tomasalmeida/tomasalmeida.github.io/content/posts/2021/05/creating-an-archetype-from-project.md

 ### Create your archetype example project

 Some characteristics are desired in the archetype example project:
 1. It should be simple, but complete.
 Remember to include all dependencies and one example of each element of your project.
-For example, if the project is a microservice, it makes sense to include a controller, a service and a repository.
+For example, if the project is a microservice, it makes sense to include a controller, a service, and a repository.
 2. Name it in a coherent manner (you  will see it in the next steps).
 I would recommend, for example, having a controller called `ArchetypeExampleController` which talks to `ArchetypeExampleService`.
 3. In each file, place the same prefix in the variables, so it will be easy to replace them.
 For example, if you need a variable for your `ArchetypeExampleService`, a good name is `archetypeVariableService`.
-4. Include the dot files as part of this project and a good readme.
+4. Include the dotfiles as part of this project and a good readme.

 ### archetype:create-from-project

 The maven goal [archetype:create-from-project](https://maven.apache.org/archetype/maven-archetype-plugin/create-from-project-mojo.html) is the key to generate an archetype from a project.

-As part of the configuration, you can pass a archetype.properties file as parameter.
+As part of the configuration, you can pass an archetype.properties file as a parameter.
 This property file should like that:

 ```properties
 # these are standard properties